gmarti-web/gmarti-web.github.io/collections/_posts/2024-10-16-ptw310-project-plan.md

 - An easy-to-use navigation menu.
 This lets my readers find the sections they need to do their work.
-- Background, instructions, and examples for each section.
+- Background and instructions for each section.
 This gives my readers more context about the problem they’re solving.
 Busy readers can skip directly to the information they need using hyperlinks.
 - Resources for readers to learn more about each topic.
 This lets readers dig deeper